 Before You Apply

-Admissions for the MS Program have been suspended as we are preparing for the launch of the Entry-level Occupational Therapy Doctorate (OTD) program pending approval from (ACOTE (R)).
-Please check our Entry-Level Occupational Therapy Doctorate Website for information on our new program.
+Admissions for the MS in OT program have been suspended as we are preparing for the launch of the entry-level Occupational Therapy Doctoral (OTD) degree program.

 - Bachelor’s degree completed by the time of entry into the program (or Guaranteed Professional Program Admissions)